kubeflow/kfctl/kustomize-fns/README.md

    kpt fn ${DIR}
    ```

+   * ${DIR} will be the directory containing the YAML files to process and should include
+     the YAMLs configuring the functions

 ## Development

-During development it can useful to run your transforms without building a docker image or
+During development it can be useful to run your transforms without building a docker image or
 run them in a debugger.

 To support this our main binary `kustomize-fns` includes a `debug` subcommand which